From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: Related Work

 \section{Related Work}

-While the Introduction outlined the key themes and goals of our survey, this section reviews related work and outlines how our survey builds on and extends previous efforts.

-In recent years, several literature reviews have focused on different aspects of the intersection between LLMs and code security.
+In recent years, the literature has focused on different aspects of the intersection between LLMs and code security.
 As we discussed in Section~\ref{sec:intro}, in this SLR we focus on three main thematic areas.
-Although other surveys have covered these areas, all of them focused on only one (or two) areas at a time.
+Although other surveys covered these areas, they all focused on only one (or two) areas at a time.
 To the best of our knowledge, this is the first comprehensive survey that addresses all three areas.
-Furthermore, this is the first paper that attempts to categorize the different vulnerabilities that could be introduced by LLMs.
-For instance, Negri et al.~\cite{negri2024systematic} conducted an SLR to explore the impact of AI models on software security, finding that LLMs often generate code containing specific vulnerabilities, but they did not provide a systematic categorization.
-Extending their work, we organize the vulnerabilities introduced by LLM-generated code, into ten distinct categories.
-Besides, we analyze quantitatively their prevalence across studies, highlighting less explored areas.
+Furthermore, this is the first paper to attempt to categorize the various vulnerabilities that can be introduced by LLMs.
+Among the surveys covered in this section, only Negri et al.~\cite{negri2024systematic} describe how LLMs often generate code containing specific vulnerabilities, but they did not provide a systematic categorization of such vulnerabilities.
+In contrast, our work organizes them into 10 distinct categories.

-Other characteristics differentiate our paper from the current literature.
-First, while other surveys have investigated the performance of LLMs for vulnerability detection and fixing, unified processes for addressing both tasks have not been surveyed.
-Second, no other survey investigates how the prompting strategy of choice impacts tasks related to code security.

-Yao et al.~\cite{YAO2024100211} reviewed various applications of LLMs in security, including vulnerability detection and fixing.
-However, their work did not investigate the impact of prompting techniques on such tasks, nor the merging of vulnerability detection and fixing in a unified process.
-Zhou et al.~\cite{zhou2024largelr} provided an overview of prompting techniques, listing which papers applied each technique for vulnerability detection and repair.
-Unlike their work, we focus on how each prompting technique impacts LLMs effectiveness in these tasks.